Search

 • movements to hit objects with the hand.

-The movements in the first two activities mentioned above (rotation, bending, and gripping) are particularly hazardous when done while the arms are extended forward and/or sideways away from the body (torso).
+Movements such as rotation, bending, and gripping are particularly hazardous when done while the arms are extended forward and/or sideways away from the body (torso).

 Common arm motions that are associated with tennis elbow include using plumbing tools, painting, driving screws, cutting food (especially meat), and repetitive computer mouse use.